Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 The apparent reason is that I have lowered my car with Eibach springs.
 I’m happy with the result and a bit biased.
 The second reason is the price, which is about 10% higher than Eibach’s Pro-Kit at the time of writing.

-That might not be the case when you’re reading this, so it’s worth checking it out.
-You never know; automotive modifications are often on promo.
+That might not be the case when you’re reading this, so it’s worth checking out.

-If you’ve used H&R products on some of your previous cars, you know they offer top-quality suspension mods.
-Overall H&R springs are as legit and have the same positive feedback from Model 3 owners on forums.
+If you’ve used H&R products before, you know they offer top-quality mods.
+Overall, H&R springs are as legit and have the same positive feedback from Model 3 owners on forums.

 H&R Anti-Roll Kit